This is a contributor's article from Alex Coyne

 Here's how.

-It's more than just a weird tech experiment to see if it's possible; having a live USB operating system can be useful, too – especially if you want to access or check something on a computer's main hard-drive without needing to boot it up, or if you're experiencing issues with the main drive that you are trying to work around.
+It’s more than just a weird tech experiment to see if it’s possible; having a live USB operating system can be useful, too – especially if you want to access or check something on a computer’s main hard drive without needing to boot it up, or if you’re experiencing issues with the main drive that you are trying to work around.

 It's great if you're a technician, developer, penetration tester, journalist, writer or just curious about a new operating system's capability that you'd like to test for a while.

-When it comes to which operating system you'd like to pick for this project, your options are almost endless: As long as the OS installed is small enough to fit on the flash without overloading its capacity, you're fine – whether you choose good old Windows XP, a Linux distribution or DOS.
+When it comes to which operating system you’d like to pick for this project, your options are almost endless: As long as the OS installed is small enough to fit on the flash without overloading its capacity, you’re fine – whether you choose a good old Windows XP, a Linux distribution or DOS.

 Even though your choice is almost unlimited, there are specific operating systems designed to run from USB.

-The most well-known of original USB operating systems is TAILS, an abbreviation for Amnesiac Incognito Live System, and the whole point was security – but it's not the only one.
+The most well-known of the original USB operating systems is TAILS, an abbreviation for Amnesiac Incognito Live System, and the whole point was security – but it’s not the only one.

-There's also Tiny Core Linux, designed to be a miniature bare bones operating system at only 12MB.
+There’s also Tiny Core Linux, designed to be a miniature bare-bones operating system at only 12MB.
 DamnSmallLinux is about 50MB, while other ideal distributions include Puppy and Slax, which are 210 and 132MB per installation when last checked.
 Even Ubuntu performs well on a USB drive.

 In order to install an operating system directly to a flash disk as though it were a regular hard drive, you need a tool like Rufus.
 There are others out there (and some of them might work for you), but I've used Rufus consistently just because it's both simple and reliable.